Introduction¶

 etc. - see the API reference or the source code.

-The core metadata schema is extendable through plugins (see green vs. red entities in graphic), e.g., with basic biological (Gene
+The core metadata schema is extendable through modules (see green vs. red entities in graphic), e.g., with basic biological (Gene

 , Protein